Malek-Mechergui/TP/README.md

 The initial single-core code is in the notebook `LeNet_IMAGENET.ipynb` and can be executed independently on either CPU or GPU.
-This allowed us to explore the base model and data set to ensure our network was training appropriately before scaling up in a headless torchrun environment.
+This allowed us to explore the base model and data set to ensure our network was training appropriately before scaling up in a headless torchrun environment.  `LeNet.ipynb` was a warm-up for us to explore LeNet using the MNIST data set.
+This wasn't part of our experiment directly, but rather a way for us to get up and running quickly on the model before switching over to the much more complicated IMAGENET data set.

 The same code was modified into a TorchRun-compatible standalone program `train_script.py`.
 This can be run on one host (single-cpu) as well as multiple via torchrun.
 The execution across multiple servers is performed using the